Bedrock-OSS/bedrock-wiki-legacy/guide/render-controllers.md

 }
 ```

-- `contoller.render.skeleton` is the identifier of this render controller.
+- `controller.render.skeleton` is the identifier of this render controller.
 Typically the last word in a render controller identifier is the name of the entity the render controller is to be applied to.
 - Next come the definitions of the geometry, the materials, and the textures:
 -- `"geometry": "Geometry.default"` - this means that the geometry that is to be rendered on this entity is the one with the shortname "default".(Shortnames are defined in the .entity file).
 -- Materials define how something is rendered in-game.
 Different materials can be rendered on different bones.
 The asterisk ( * ) can be replaced by a bone's name.
 The asterisk itself refers to all bones.
 If you were to put something like "left_\*" there, all bones with names that start with "left_" will be rendered with this material.